 Before you can enrol for the Master’s programme in Social Work and Research, you must first pass a selection procedure.
 This procedure involves a written application and a selection interview.

-Please first register for take aptitude test (see above).
+Please first register for take aptitude test or selection process (see above).
 You will receive further information on applying after passing the test.

 Detailed description of the degree programme

 Social work must face constantly changing individual realities of life and social structures at the academic and practical level.
 This is where our Master’s programme comes in: we link the topics of social work as a discipline and profession together, and the management and organisation of social work to research in the field.
 This way, as a senior expert who undertakes research, you will be able to actively shape change in the future.

 On this research-oriented study programme, you will gain detailed knowledge of research in social work.
 After completing the programme, you will be able to make facilities ready for the future and to encourage discourse.
 You will deal intensively with the thematic areas of social work as a discipline and profession, as well as organisation and management.
 Specialised knowledge in these fields is necessary in order to be able to act appropriately in management positions in terms of techniques and methodologies.
 You will also develop the skills that you will need for your further academic training.
 After completing the degree programme, you will be able to independently initiate, implement and analyse research processes in your work.